Resolving Network Failures: It’s Not Down But It’s Slow

 Monitoring key performance metrics, such as network latency, packet loss, jitter and throughput, can help IT professionals identify potential issues, which are soft network failures, and take steps to optimize network performance.

-By setting up alerts for critical network performance metrics, IT professionals can be notified of potential issues in real time, enabling them to take immediate action to mitigate the issue.
+By setting up network monitoring alerts for critical network performance metrics, IT professionals can be notified of potential issues in real time, enabling them to take immediate action to mitigate the issue.

 With your new Network Performance Monitoring tool (aka Obkio), you can automatically receive alerts to notify you of network performance degradation and then drill down to get information about: